 What is EMDR?

-Eye movement desensitization and reprocessing (EMDR) is a nontraditional type of psychotherapy.
-It's growing in popularity, particularly for treating post-traumatic stress disorder (PTSD) and other trauma-based issues.
+Eye Movement Desensitization and Reprocessing (EMDR) is a holistic psychotherapy, found to be effective for treating post-traumatic stress disorder (PTSD) and other trauma-based issues.

 EMDR (Eye Movement Desensitization and Reprocessing) is a powerful method of psychotherapy utilized in the treatment and relief of many types of psychological distress.